 Home Study Companion: Physics

-Teaching physics, therefore, is not writing on a blank slate.
-The preexisting ideas must be challenged with new experiences and a new foundation must be laid.
-Intuitions must be rebuilt on this new foundation.
-Physics at this level is called “Newtonian Physics” because we will be introducing the conceptual framework laid down by Isaac Newton.
+Teaching physics is therefore not a matter of writing on a blank slate.
+Preexisting ideas must be challenged with new experiences that push old intuitions to the breaking point so a new foundation can be laid.
+New intuitions must be built on this new foundation.
+Physics at the level of this course is called “Newtonian Physics” because we will be introducing the conceptual framework laid down by Isaac Newton.

 Physics is the most fundamental of the sciences but it is also the most mathematical.
-(Much of highschool level math, including calculus was invented in order to do physics!)
+(Pretty much all of highschool level math, including calculus was invented in order to do physics!)
 This introductory course is at a non-calculus level but we will make heavy use of algebra, geometry, and trigonometry.
 To be successful the student should have completed at least the Algebra 2 / Trigonometry course and preferably be continuing with Precalculus (or Calculus, as appropriate) alongside Physics.
 Physics will help answer the age-old question, “When are we ever going to use this?”
-Physics and mathematics are not the same, but they support each other.
+Physics and mathematics are not the same, but they are intimately related.